voscarmv/stackbot/README.md

 ### Run tests

-Running `rspec` will thest the previous functionalities.
+Running `rspec` will test the previous functionalities.
 You will need to be connected to the internet to run the tests.
 Navigate the `spec` directory to find out how the tests are performed.
 Testing currently returns the following results:

 ```
 SlackStackbot::Commands::Default